Lynnwood, Washington: History

 The Puget Mill Company leased out its demonstration farm in 1933 and ceased operations at Alderwood Manor later in the decade, amid declining sales during the Great Depression.
 At the same time, the opening of the Pacific Highway (modern-day Highway 99) in 1927 and the decline of Interurban service in the 1930s shifted the center of economic growth west near Scriber Lake.
-Seattle realtor Karl O'Brien filed a plat along Highway 99 at 196th Street Southwest in 1937, naming the development "Lynnwood" after his wife Lynn.
+Seattle realtor Karl O'Beirn filed a plat along Highway 99 at 196th Street Southwest in 1937, naming the development "Lynnwood" after his wife Lynn.
 Nearby businesses adopted the name during the 1940s, leading to the formal use of "Lynnwood" by the chamber of commerce in 1946, instead of the suggested "West Alderwood".

 Lynnwood gained its first post office in 1948, after a successful lobbying campaign by the Lynnwood Commercial Club to the federal Post Office Department.
 Throughout the early 1950s, Lynnwood saw slow residential development, in part because of the lack of sewers and other municipal services.
 Local residents sought to be annexed into Edmonds, but were denied and left to organize their own city.
 In 1956, a committee to study incorporating Lynnwood as a city was formed, proposing an area of 6.7 sqmi and population of 10,744 for the new city.
 A petition to incorporate was signed by 600 voters and submitted early the following year, proposing a 6 sqmi city; during the early months of 1958, several property owners asked to be removed from the proposal over disinterest in the Lynnwood group.
 An incorporation measure was put before voters on the November 1958, failing by a narrow margin of 890 to 848 votes.

 A second attempt at incorporation, with a revised size of 3 sqmi and population of 6,000, was approved by a 2-to-1 margin on April 14, 1959.
 The successful incorporation was credited in part to the movement of dilapidated homes and structures from the right of way of Interstate 5, a freeway to be built through Alderwood Manor, into the Lynnwood area at the behest of the county government.
 Realtor Jack Bennett was elected the city's first mayor, and the city council first met on April 20.
 The city charter was approved by the county commissioners on April 23, 1959, marking Lynnwood's official incorporation as a third-class city.
 Two years after incorporation, the young city was mired in a legal dispute with neighboring Edmonds over the annexation of the Browns Bay area, which was resolved in an out-of-court settlement.